Explore

 • What problems do you encounter in your daily work?

-• How have you attempted to solve or work around these problems?
+• How have you tried to solve or work around these problems?

 • What prompted you to search for a new solution?

-• How did you first find out about our product?
+• How did you first hear about our product?

 • What is the primary benefit of our product that stood out to you?